Jakob Runge together with Urmi Ninad and Jonas Wahl is teaching a course on “Causal Inference” at TU Berlin in the winter term 2023/24.

-In this course you will learn about the modern statistical framework of “causal inference”.
+In this course you will learn about the modern statistical framework of Causal Inference with a focus on time series.
 This framework formalizes the notions of cause and effect in mathematical terms, delineates the distinction between mere statistical relationships on the one hand and causal relationships on the other hand, and provides methods that allow to learn and reason about causal relationships in a data-driven way.

 The focus of this course in on conveying the framework’s conceptual basics and central concepts.
 It will also cover a selection of concrete algorithms and applications.
-A particular emphasis lies on the application of causal inference to time series data, which is ubiquitious in many applied fields.
+A particular emphasis lies on the application of causal inference to time series data, which is ubiquitous in many applied fields.

 - Pearl, J. Causality: Models, reasoning, and inference.
 Cambridge University Press, 2009